Redesigning of the Onboarding Program of a Leading Pharmaceutical Company

 While making an acquaintance with a company’s written code of conduct is essential, and learning professed values- requisite, we recommended to have a gamification-based induction system to allow for an employee to get an idea of the lay of the land more informally.
-Understanding ‘how things works around in the organization expedited the process of converting ‘the company’ to ‘my company’ for the employees.
-It helped the new recruits to be more accepting of their new job, if it is allowed for him to go and meet and share the workspace, rather than keeping himself or herself confined into a single room for most of the induction program.
+Understanding how things works around in the organization expedited the process of converting ‘the company’ to ‘my company’ for the employees.
 We encouraged the organization to understand that if a recruit is challenged to go and interact with colleagues on the floor and get an understanding of what they do, the employee would learn to navigate both the physical and social infrastructure of the company.

-While understanding the bigger picture and crucial company operations, it would make a new employee feel immensely valued and motivated.
-Hence, we assisted the HR team of client to make the training program more customized and granular.
-This included spending one on one time with the recruits, understanding their hopes and aspirations, career objectives, expectations etc. Laying down a rudimentary individual development plan could help a new joinee feel galvanized into action.
+Understanding the bigger picture and crucial company operations would make a new employee feel immensely valued and motivated.
+Hence, we assisted the HR team of our client to make the training program more customized and granular.
+This included spending one-on-one time with the recruits, understanding their hopes and aspirations, career objectives, expectations etc. Laying down a rudimentary individual development plan could help a new joinee feel galvanized into action.
 Giving an understanding of a role and how it aligns to the aspirations gives great returns, especially given that studies conducted by 3EA show that employees often decide to leave the organization within 7 days of joining.

-Another purpose of this robust induction program is to give the fresh recruits role models in the organization, whom they aspire to become.
+Another purpose of this robust induction program was to give the fresh recruits role models in the organization.
 The hires were put in teams where they could work in close proximity with such identifiable role models.
 This also helped the medical representatives to see his job as an opportunity to learn and grow, they also thrive on the idea of being able to be a part of a successful and an intellectual crowd.
 Great care was taken to motivate the employee and great impetus was given to their ambition.
 Negative comments about the role and the industry were to be avoided at all costs.

 Strategic Solution offered by 3EA: Designing the Induction Program

-Our expert team of 3EA, extensively researched on induction programs of the competitors and examined the best practices, across industries.
-Based on our research, we had developed the following induction plan, customized on the organization’s vision and capabilities and the ownership of certain tasks had been given to the hiring manager.
+Our expert team at 3EA, extensively researched on induction programs of the competitors and examined the best practices, across industries.
+Based on our research, we had developed the following induction plan, customized for the organization’s vision and capabilities, and the ownership of certain tasks had been given to the hiring manager.